CC-RMD-EpiBio/java-nlp-framework/readme.md

 	the framework.

 # Built Using Maven #
 Framework-Legacy is built using Maven.
 Maven is a common way to define and control how Java programs are built and distributed.
 Maven *pom.xml* files are equivalent to *MakeFiles* for building *C* programs.

+But ... there is no nexus server we can deploy to.
+All these packages have to be cloned and built into your local maven (.m2) environment.

 ### The Reactor Pom ###
 There is a Top level reactor pom file that calls all subsequent framework-legacy pom files to build all the pieces.